HackBulgaria/Programming101-CSharp/week05/01-SortingAndSearching/README.md

 ## Bubble Sort

 Create an extension method `BubbleSort()` that sorts the elements of an `IList<T>`.
 The method should accept an `IComparer<T>` parameter that will be used to compare the elements in the collection.
-It should not modify the array but return a new sorted copy.
+It should sort the collection and return the same instance.
 The mtehod should be called like this:

 ```csharp
 class MyIntComparer : IComparer<int>